 Birds: Baltimore Oriole

 As a Baltimorean, born and bred, I have a soft spot for the bird that represents the state of Maryland and our home town baseball team.
-The Baltimore Oriole is an iconic image in the Monumental City for all kinds of reasons.
-For me it does not have to do with the threat of the Bullock’s Oriole taking over the gene pool for these beautiful birds.
-It has to do with the fact that this species and all orioles are in a class of birds, known as weavers.
+The Baltimore Oriole is an iconic image in Charm City for all kinds of reasons.
+For me it is about the living bird; it does not have to do with the threat of the Bullock’s Oriole taking over the gene pool of the family.
+It has to do with the fact that this species, and all orioles, are in a class of birds known as weavers: there in lies the story.

 One of the most brilliantly colored songbirds in the Eastern US, the Orioles feathers are flaming orange and black.
 These birds share the heraldic colors of the coat of arms of 17th-century aristocrat, Lord Baltimore.
 Widespread east of the Great Plains, Baltimore Orioles are very common in open woods and tree groves with wide separation.
 This bird variety was formerly considered to belong to the same species as the western Bullock’s Oriole, under the combined name of Northern Oriole.
 Baltimoreans are working to keep the species alive, though efforts of fighting mother nature have their challenges.